buttahtoast/helmize/hugo/content/configuration/_index.md

       additional: true
 ```

 The configuration via values is merged on top of the [helmize configuration from file](#file), should it exist.
+Here you can make use of [Recursive Merges](../../usage/templating#recursive-merges)

 ## File